All Episodes

 It did real well.

-That's excellent, huh?
+That's excellent, yeah.

 Well, you deserved it.

-Hey, I went to see The Green Mile.
+Hey, I went to see the Green Mile.

 It's a pretty awesome movie.

-Oh, you saw The Green Mile?
+Oh, you saw The Green Mile.

 That was one of the better motion pictures.

-You know, I haven't seen American Beauty yet, so I can't really comment.
+And it, you know, I haven't seen American Beauty yet, so I can't really comment.

 Yeah, I know.

-Do you see it?
+Did you see it?

 Oh, yes.

-Oh, yeah?
+Oh, yeah.

 Oh, yes.